Areix/technical-assessment/programming/README.md

 ```

 # Task 3 - Machine Learning
 Build a machine learning model to predict the the label.
 Please implement the data pre-processing and data visualizaion before training the model.
+The training set and test set are provided.
+Please complete this either in jupyter notebook or google colab and enclose the link in your README.md file.

-And answering the following questions:
+And you are required to answer the following questions:

 1. which methods perform the best? and why?
+2.